 “Type I fibers are also a bit smaller,” says Breanne Celiberti, adjunct instructor in the Human Performance Department at the University of Tampa.
 “Upon close examination, type I muscle fibers have higher capillary density and oxidative capacity, as well as a smaller diameter than type II fibers.”

-How to Train Type I Muscle Fibers
+How To Train Type I Muscle Fibers

 Every muscle contains both type I and type II muscle fibers, and everyone is born with their own unique ratio of them, says Celiberti.
-But with targeted training, you can focus and build one one fiber type over the other.
+But with targeted training, you can focus and build one fiber type over the other.

 To develop your type I muscle fibers, focus on aerobic and endurance-oriented activities and training modalities, such as: